ergoplatform/board/design.md

 * Access-Control
 * Certified Publishing

-The Generalized PBB (GPBB) will implement its REST api and for that it uses the fiware-orion context broker REST api.
+agora-board will implement the GPBB REST api, using underneath the fiware-orion context broker.
 GPBB will be implemented using Scala and the library Play (or Akka).
-Scala is a funcional and OO, statically typed system, and it is compiled to Java bytecode, running on the Java VM.
+Scala is a funcional and object-oriented, statically typed system, and it is compiled to Java bytecode, running on the Java VM.
 Using a statically typed system means that many programming errors can be checked at compile time.
 Running in the Java VM means that the exe is highly portable, as in principle it can run on any system that supports Java.
 Also, using a compiled language instead of an interpreted one like Python in general means execution is normally much faster.

 The GPBB REST api consists of two basic operations: Get and Post.
-* initial accepted PKs

 ## POST